-Taking its DEI ideology to extremes, the Commission admitted that "The need to leverage diversity while maintaining unit cohesion will require new training and procedures addressing new tensions."
+Disregarding these incongruities, the MLDC pressed on with the admission that "The need to leverage diversity while maintaining unit cohesion will require new training and procedures addressing new tensions." (p.
+18)

 Deliberate race-based discrimination to achieve "diversity metrics" and "equity focused goals" (quotas) have indeed heightened "new tensions" in the ranks because, as stated in the MLDC Report, "This is not about treating everyone the same."